What is the AEC Hackathon?

 Have a comment, suggestion, or concern?
-Interested in sponsorhip opportunities for this industry first?
+Interested in sponsorship opportunities for supporting this growing community?
 Looking forward to meeting you when you show up, but drop us a line if you need us:

 Want to help us spread the word as a media partner?
 Email us and we'll make sure to get in touch with you.

 IDEAbuilder, The Digit Group and a growing AEC Hackathon community are the producers of the event.
 Supported by AEC Industry leaders and IT talent, the AEC Hackathon is an exciting and worthwhile event.

 Lots of cool people are involved in making these events happen.
 We can't list them all, but they are allstars and we thank them for their help and support.